Cloud Endpoint ProtectionJuly 3, 2021 | By Comodo

 Cloud-Based Endpoint Security

 When endpoint protection came into existence, it was mostly an on-premise tool.
 With the advancement in technology and hacking methods, the need for an endpoint security system which could learn quickly and defend against security threats in real time arose.
-Thus cloud-based endpoint security came into existence.
+Thus cloud endpoint protection came into existence.

 Endpoint Protection Cloud

-Enterprises worldwide need advanced endpoint protection tools such as Comodo AEP which include endpoint protection cloud to tackle the ever-changing cybersecurity threat landscape.
+Enterprises worldwide need advanced endpoint protection tools such as Comodo AEP which includes cloud endpoint protection to tackle the ever-changing cybersecurity threat landscape

 Why Use Comodo Advanced Endpoint Protection?